How to Fix F5 error — door latch on Whirlpool WOS51EC0HS (Wall Oven)

 F5 error — door latch

-This step-by-step repair guide walks you through fixing f5 error — door latch on your Whirlpool WOS51EC0HS (Wall Oven).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’ll walk you through how to fix the F5 error — door latch on your Whirlpool WOS51EC0HS (Wall Oven).
+With the right tools and parts, most homeowners can complete this repair in 1–2 hours, saving you the hassle and cost of a service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.

-These symptoms point to a door latch fault triggering the F5 error on your Whirlpool WOS51EC0HS wall oven.
+When you’re facing a door latch fault that triggers the F5 error on your Whirlpool WOS51EC0HS wall oven, look for these symptoms.

-This issue is typically caused by a worn or failed door latch assembly, a faulty latch motor, or a damaged door latch switch that can no longer send the correct signal to the control board.
+Typically, this issue stems from a worn or failed door latch assembly, a faulty latch motor, or a damaged door latch switch that can no longer send the correct signal to the control board.

 Tools & Parts Needed